CANADIAN ROCKIES 10 Days

 DAY 9

-• Today drive back to Calgary.
+• Today is a long drive back to Calgary.
 Head south on the Icefields Parkway toward Banff.

 • Sunwapta Falls - a five (5) minute walk from the parking lot, off Icefields Parkway, located 55 km south of Jasper. <location>